Open Source · AI-Era Portfolio

 w=10

-Advantages granted or protected by law: FDA approvals, financial licences, index inclusion, spectrum rights, or government contracts.
-These cannot be automated away and create near-permanent barriers because the certification process itself is the moat.
+Advantages granted by law: FDA approvals, financial licences, index inclusion, spectrum rights.
+These cannot be automated away; the certification process itself is the moat.

 Bitcoin spot ETF approvalMastercard banking licencesMSCI / S&P index inclusion